-Musashi No Mura is an ideal amusement park for small children.
+Musashi No Mura Family Land in the Green is an ideal amusement park for small children.
 They have a really good selection of amusements that are child friendly.
 There is also an area with farm animals and and an option to horse ride.
-You can pick fruits at certain times of year and in summer they have pools, a water play park, beetles and snow festivals.
+You can pick fruits at certain times of year and in summer they have pools*, a water play park, beetles and snow festivals.
 All year round they have special events and stage shows that cater to children of preschool age or younger.

 I would not have heard about this amusement park until more recent years, if it was not for my children’s preschool.
 Back when I first started researching what is on offer in Saitama for families, I read a lot of family travel Mooks and it was never once mentioned.
 A blessing in disguise really, because the amusement park is rarely crowded.
 I have recently seen it advertised in the Moteco though and featured in district kindergarten magazines such as Enfant.
 The current issue of Moteco (July 2018) has discounts for this amusement park.

 On my first visit in 2013 I wasn’t particularly impressed by the amusement park, but it didn’t really matter.
 All that is important is that the kids really do love it.
 I have since taken a more objective view of the park and do think it is a good place for a family day trip or outing.
 There are nice open spaces for kids to run around in or to set up a picnic.
 The area isn’t too expansive either, so little legs can easily make their way around.

 Like a lot of amusement parks the world over, the Ferris Wheel at Musashi no Mura is both figuratively and literally the focal point of the amusement area of the resort.
 It is quite old, as are most of the rides in the park, but functional and suited to (and popular with) most children.
 Although the old rides have been repainted and spruced up, you can hear the creaks as they tick over.